myselfHimanshu/ultron-vision/README.md

 ## WHAT IS THIS REPO ABOUT?

-Structured approach to learning and implementing the fundamentals of State of the art vision models.
-The models are built from scratch.
+This repository is my personal research code for exploration of Convolutional Neural Networks.
+Structured approach to learning and implementing the fundamentals of State of the art vision models. **Models are built from scratch**.

-Follow below for updates on how it has been built over time.
-(This repo is work in progress!!!)
+Follow below for updates on how it has been built over time. (*This repo is work in progress!!!*)

 ## UPDATES AND RESULTS

-> Codes are available as gist as jupyter notebooks and blogs are for first 3 categories, rest are WIP.
-Models in these jupter notebooks were trained on Google Colab.
+> Some codes are available as gist in the form of jupyter notebooks, first few sections have blog posts.
+Models in these jupter notebooks were trained using Google Colab.
+> From Week-9 you will find the work in this repository.
+> A Pytorch Project Template has been setup for training and inference mode separately.

 <details>
     <summary>Week-1</summary>